habitry/habitry_source/Habitry.md

 • Was this program successful?
 • Would you do this again?
 • Would you recommend it to a friend?

-### Checklists
-Here you will find checklists to make sure you have everything you need for each week.
-Weeks 2-11 are the same items.
-These lists are not required, but I have attempted to make them exhaustive to include all of my suggestions.
-Please review them before each week to see if there is anything you’d like to add and to make sure you have everything you need to get started.

 ## References
 Arem, H., & Irwin, M. (2011).
 A review of web-based weight loss interventions in adults.Obesity Reviews, 12(5), e236-e243. doi:10.1111/j.1467-789X.2010.00787.x